 TaxHawk is one of the few online tax preparation platforms that’s actually free on the federal side for the vast majority of filers, even those with complex situations involving self-employment and freelancing, itemized deductions, capital gains, equity investments, and less common forms of income.
-Same-year state returns cost $12.95 to $14.95 apiece, depending when you file.
+Same-year state returns cost $12.95 to $14.95 apiece, depending on when you file.

 TaxHawk’s Free Edition supports virtually all IRS forms and schedules.
 The catch is that the prep process is entirely DIY.
 If you’re looking for an online tax prep platform that holds your hand from start to finish, stop reading right now and check out our TurboTax review.